Skip to main content

 Business Savvy

-The core competencies associated with healthcare managers include:
+The core competencies associated with healthcare management include the following:

 • Interest in emerging healthcare technologies that improve service quality and efficiency